mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 when they are enabled.
 Accepted-M2 traversal order is binding; no D repair, checkpoint widening or recovery layer is admitted.

+P3 direct closure at `19c1e12` adds no consumer or API edge.
+Its private scannerless kernel returns 36 equal warmed success projections and two equal failure-state subsets at 4/8/16/33/96/753, but only reaches 1.0656–1.5238× and increases retained parse-state heap 12.4%.
+Complete state, failure-result, invalid-M2, cold/first, alternating-shape, bootstrap and scaled diagnostics-on recovery planes remain RED.
+P3's registry at `43d7d4a` kills the candidate and completes the full-subject pass with zero survivors.

 P2-L at `5822ae2` adds no consumer or API edge.
 Its 51 equal products place success at 0.0718–1.3079×; callback-loop, ASCII-table and public sticky-wrapper widenings are killed.